-Democratic lawmakers to visit immigration centers in South Texas
+Democratic lawmakers visiting immigration centers in South Texas

-McAllen, Texas (CNN)Oregon Sen. Jeff Merkley is returning to the South Texas border on Sunday with a group of Democratic colleagues to tour the Customs and Border Protection processing centers in the Rio Grande Valley.
+McAllen, Texas (CNN)Oregon Sen. Jeff Merkley returned to the South Texas border on Sunday with a group of Democratic colleagues to tour the Customs and Border Protection processing centers in the Rio Grande Valley.

-The group is visiting South Texas, they say, to learn more about the agency's processing of undocumented immigrants entering the United States, including a policy to refer all people who cross the border illegally for criminal prosecution on top of immigration proceedings.
+The lawmakers came to South Texas, they say, to learn more about the agency's processing of undocumented immigrants entering the United States, including a policy to refer all people who cross the border illegally for criminal prosecution on top of immigration proceedings.

 As a result of enforcing that policy, families who cross illegally have been separated from their children because those accompanying the children are put into the criminal justice system.

-The group will include Sen. Chris Van Hollen of Maryland, Texas Reps.
+The group included Sen. Chris Van Hollen of Maryland, Texas Reps.
 Filemon Vela, Vicente Gonzalez, and Sheila Jackson Lee, Vermont Rep. Peter Welch, Rhode Island Rep. David Cicilline, and Wisconsin Rep. Mark Pocan.

 Both Gonzalez and Vela represent parts of the Rio Grande Valley in Congress.